7/24/2024

 CEO

-I mean, we, we, we communicated these updated financial targets in March where we obviously had a visibility of the first quarter.
-And I think that we have, we have improved that position from March.
-So, I mean, definitely it's my absolute ambition to maintain and reach our financial targets from a general point of view and not providing any forward guidance for the second half of the season.
+I mean, we communicated these updated financial targets in March, where we obviously had a visibility of the first quarter.
+And I think that we have improved that position from March.
+So, I mean, definitely it's my absolute ambition to maintain and reach our financial targets from a general point of view and not providing any forward guidance for the second half also.

 speaker